Code-Institute-Submissions/chizzletaz-MilestoneProject1/README.md

 **Existing Features:**
 On each site:
 Navigation bar:
-A fixed navigation bar so that users can easily navigate the website.
-On mobile screens it collapses into a ‘burger icon’ with dropdown menu to reduce taking up too much real estate.
+A navigation bar so users can easily navigate the website.
+On mobile screens it collapses into a ‘hamburger icon’ with dropdown menu to reduce taking up too much real estate.
 Footer:
 A footer with a Call To Action-button to subscribe to the newsletter of Be-Sharp.
 Also the social media links are present in the form of an icon.